anggrayudi/SimpleStorage/README.md

 Simple Storage is built in Kotlin.
 Follow this [documentation](JAVA_COMPATIBILITY.md) to use it in your Java project.

+Note that some long-running functions like copy, move, compress, and unzip are now only available in Kotlin.
+They are powered by Kotlin Coroutines & Flow, which are easy to use.
+You can still use these Java features in your project, but you will need [v1.5.6](https://github.com/anggrayudi/SimpleStorage/releases/tag/1.5.6) which is the latest version that supports Java.

 ## Terminology

 ![Alt text](art/terminology.png?raw=true "Simple Storage Terms")